Kinds-of-Intelligence-CFI/animal-ai-python/README.md

 -  **Python Source code:** [https://github.com/Kinds-of-Intelligence-CFI/animal-ai-package/tree/main/animalai](https://github.com/Kinds-of-Intelligence-CFI/animal-ai-package/tree/main/animalai)
 - **Bug reports:** [https://github.com/numpy/numpy/issues](https://github.com/Kinds-of-Intelligence-CFI/animal-ai/issues)

 For more information about the ways you can contribute to AnimalAI, visit our website.
 If you’re unsure where to start or how your skills fit in, reach out!
-You can ask on the mailing list or here, on GitHub, by opening a new issue or leaving a comment on a relevant issue that is already open.
+You can ask on GitHub, by opening a new issue or leaving a comment on a relevant issue that is already open.

 If you are new to contributing to open source, [this](https://opensource.guide/how-to-contribute/) guide helps explain why, what, and how to successfully get involved.